trychlos/pwix-editor/README.md

     Whether the switch is initially on or off, defaulting to off

-The `teSwitch` component maintains its state through two `pwiEditor` reaactive variables:
+The `teSwitch` component maintains its state through two `teEditor` reaactive variables:

-- `pwiEditor.switch.used`
+- `teEditor.switch.used`

     Whether the application makes use of the `teSwitch` component

-- `pwiEditor.switch.state`
+- `teEditor.switch.state`

     When used, the state of the `teSwitch` component